ditrit/badaas/docs/badaas-orm/quickstart.rst

 There are some things you need to provide to the badaas-orm module:

+- `NewZapLogger` (optional) in this case we will use the zap logger instead of the gorm logger, so we have to provide it and then use it as a logger for fx.
+  For more information visit :doc:`logger`.
-- `NewGORMDBConnection` is the function that we need to create a :ref:`gormDB <badaas-orm/concepts:gormDB>` that allows connection with the database.
+- `NewDBConnection` is the function that we need to create a :ref:`gorm.DB <badaas-orm/concepts:GormDB>` that allows connection with the database.
 - `GetModels` is a function that returns in a `orm.GetModelsResult` the list of models you want to be persisted by the :ref:`auto migration <badaas-orm/concepts:auto migration>`.